Sunday, June 15, 2025

 50mm f1.8 AIS

 My first camera, a Canon TX had a 50mm f1.8, another camera I used quite a bit early on in my photography was a Pentax K-1000 and it had a 50mm f2.
-So when I began collecting Nikon F-mounted lenses, I was definitely gun shy about spending a lot of money on a lens.
+So when I began collecting Nikon F-mounted lenses, I was definitely gun shy about spending a lot of money.
 I asked my photographer friends and they suggested a Series E 50mm.
 I bought one.
 Compared to the Nikkor 50mm, they are inexpensive.
-The lens arrived and compared to the Nikkor lenses I owned, I could see a difference of lesser quality of materials chosen for construction.
+The lens arrived and looking at the Nikkor lenses I owned, I could see a difference of lesser quality of materials chosen for construction but the images came out nice.

-This is not a review, it’s my story, I’m simply detailing the what and why.
+This is not a review, it’s my story, I’m simply detailing my experience.

-Even with my limited knowledge, in comparison to the Nikkor 28mm f2.8 AI ($25 find,) it just wasn’t in the same genre.
+Even with my limited knowledge, in comparison to the Nikkor 28mm f2.8 AI ($25 find,) the Series E just wasn’t in the same quality genre.
 So I put it in the box of purchase mistakes along with the other two Series E lenses I had.
 I made a decision to only use Nikkor lenses.
+I’ve since learned more about utility and about being an amateur photographer.
+I’m definitely not a professional, I show my mistakes and sometimes my mistakes are my best work.

-Not a bad one but a mistake no less.
-Although you can purchase quality, it comes from experience in your photography and I’ve learned that those Series E lenses were not holding me back.
+Not a bad mistake but a mistake no less. 🤦 Although you can purchase quality, that comes from experience in your photography and I’ve learned that those Series E lenses are not holding me back.

 A little later, I bought a Nikon EM.
 I started to read up on the EM and found that Nikon was putting together cameras and lenses that were good economical choices for non-professional photographers.
 People that wanted a nice camera at a decent price.

-After cleaning up my EM, I gathered all the Series E lenses and I sometimes choose this kit to check my skills with.
-I ask myself if my photography is getting better by taking pictures with the EM and Series E. It’s a fun project, a self check that keeps me grounded and honestly reflects on my basic skills as a photographer.
+After cleaning up my EM, I gathered all the Series E lenses and put together a camera bag dedicated to them.
+I sometimes chose this kit to check my skills with.
+I ask myself if my photography is getting better by taking pictures with the EM FG and Series E. The EM broke and after the third body, I replaced it with the FG.
+Making this kit is a fun project, a self check that keeps me grounded and honestly reflects on my basic skills as a photographer.

 ——————————